 We are not able to provide one-on-one staff assistance to address specific needs during day camp, or accommodate medical issues requiring treatment beyond the scope of our health center and staff.
 Please contact us if you have eligibility questions.

-The link above will allow you register your camper (for multiple students you'll need to complete one student, then register again).
+Stay tuned for more information on how to register your camper.
 After paying for your campers, you'll receive an e-mail with a link to submit the additional necessary information, including health info, a waiver, and more.
 For questions or issues with registration, contact Nicholas Hunter-Shields at email@example.com or at 765-349-5121.

 Cancellation with 7 days or more notice prior to program start date – 80% refund of total (minus registration fee).